openstack/keystone/HACKING.rst

 Imports
 -------

-- Do not import objects, only modules
+- Import modules, not module attributes
 - Do not import more than one module per line
 - Do not make relative imports
 - Order your imports by the full module path